aiotrope/escala/README.md

 # passing a test can only produced onces, succeeding test will fail and you need to restart the steps
 # steps
 $ docker compose down && rm -rf app-cache
-$ docker compose up # on one terminal; Be sure there is no error on the terminal and all modules are downloaded properly or else the app will not run, repeat step 1
+$ docker compose up --build # on one terminal; Be sure there is no error on the terminal and all modules are downloaded properly or else the app will not run, repeat step 1
 $ docker-compose run --entrypoint=npx e2e-playwright playwright test && docker-compose rm -sf # other terminal

 ```